 India's former Prime Minister, Mrs Indira Gandhi, was grated bail by a magistrate in south India on Thursday (15 February).

-India's former Prime Minister, Mrs Indira Gandhi, was grated bail by a magistrate in south India on Thursday (15 February).
+Background: India's former Prime Minister, Mrs Indira Gandhi, was grated bail by a magistrate in south India on Thursday (15 February).
 She was appearing in court in Doddaballapur, Karnataka state, on charges of giving a false address last June in an attempt to register as a voter there.

 SYNOPSIS: Pro-Gandhi supporters gathered outside the court building to greet the ex-premier, who lost her seat in parliament after she was expelled by lower house and jailed for a week in December.
 The election commissioner has now ruled the seat vacant and a by-election is expected soon.